 My training is ongoing and I attend courses and seminars throughout the year, to ensure I can offer the best support for my clients.

-As the above list indicates, I have worked a great deal with young people over the last 2 years.
-I volunteer as a counsellor for a Buckinghamshire based youth service and at a secondary school in Thame, Oxfordshire.
+As the above list indicates, I have worked a great deal with young people.
+I have worked as a counsellor for a Buckinghamshire based youth service and at a secondary school in Thame, Oxfordshire.
 I also have experience with young people as a primary school teacher in Aylesbury and as a children's support worker with a nation-wide charity.
 I hold an enhanced DBS certficate, which is renewed annually.

 I am a registered member of the BACP, an organisation which provides guidance and support for cousellors and their clients.
 As a member, I adhere to an Ethical Framework, which ensures that I work in my clients' best interest.
 The BACP also provides my clients with a way to register a complaint, if they feel that I have not worked to an acceptable standard.